adityaxxz/Boss-Bridge-Audit/audit-data/findings.md

 ### [H-1] if a user approves the bridge, any other user can steal their funds using `L1BossBridge::depositTokensToL2`

-**Description:** if a user approve a token then calls the bridge , the user is about the send a transaction to call `depositTokensToL2` , And then if an attacker calls `depositTokensToL2(from: user, l2Recipient: attacker, amount: all her funds)` , since user approve this contract , if attcker calls the `safeTranferFrom` it will pass.
+**Description:** if a user approve a token then calls the bridge , the user is about the send a transaction to call `depositTokensToL2` , And then if an attacker calls `depositTokensToL2(from: user, l2Recipient: attacker, amount: all the funds)` , since user approve this contract , if attacker calls the `safeTransferFrom` it will pass.

 **Impact:** Due to this, the event `Deposit` would be emited wrong since an off-chain service picks up this event and mints the corresponding tokens on L2 and hence all the funds from the user will be stolen on L2.